fdeblasio/pokeemerald-expansion/notes.md

 - Spruce up battles/rematches
     - Have each rematch only be possible after certain badges?
 Would make rematch levels more consistent
     - Trainer customization:
-        - Maybe all Rich Boys/Ladies have shinies (would need to have different Pokemon from each other instead of all having Zigzagoon)
+        - Maybe all Rich Boys/Ladies have shinies (would need to have different Pokémon from each other instead of all having Zigzagoon)
         - Calvin could have a good Nature/EV
         - Leaders would have optimal Abilities/EVs/IVs/Natures
     - Breeders should have good IVs/Natures/Abilities